 Oracle NetSuite and Sage Intacct were two of the first cloud ERP software providers and are often on the short lists of companies making ERP buying decisions.
 While both are true cloud ERP solutions with multitenant architectures and popular choices for growing and midmarket companies, there are some important differences that any business making an ERP purchase should consider.

 Three major evaluation points where the solutions are substantially different are the ability to support an international business, manage multiple entities, and easily pull reports on any piece of the business.
-NetSuite also offers industry-specific versions of its software with the features, configurations, and reports and dashboards companies in those sectors need.
+NetSuite also offers industry-specific editions of its software with the features, configurations, and reports and dashboards companies in those sectors need.

 What Is ERP?